April 7, 1997: Apple’s System 7 operating system receives its last update with the shipping of Mac OS 7.6.1.

 Inside Apple, System 7’s days had been numbered for some time by early 1997.
 Ever since March 1994, Apple talked up the operating system’s follow-up.
 Named “Copland,” Apple envisioned it as a full top-to-bottom rethink of Mac OS.

 However, Copland was never released beyond a beta version in November 1995.
 Apple continued rolling back the timeline for the full release, and the project’s budget swelled as “feature creep” set in.
 By 1996, Apple employed 500 engineers working on Copland.
-But then-CEO Gil Amelio canceled Copland after Apple’s staggering $700 million quarterly loss.
+But then-CEO Gil Amelio canceled Copland after Apple suffered a staggering $700 million quarterly loss.

 Cupertino’s desire to introduce a replacement operating system continued, however.
 That quest ultimately led to Apple acquiring NeXT for its NeXTSTEP operating system (then called OpenStep).
 This resulted in Steve Jobs returning to Apple, and ultimately displacing Amelio as CEO.